Search Knowledge Base by Keyword

 To help you set up and handle objects in your scene, you have access to the Mode Menu.
 This menu is displayed on top of your right controller in Edit Mode, and its items have the appearance of bubbles.
 To have full access to the Mode Menu, make sure no panel is open on your left controller (close panels by pressing the X button).
-Navigate between the different modes by moving the Thumbstick left or right.
+Navigate between the different modes by moving the right thumbstick left or right.

-Move mode allows to place objects in your scene freely.
+Move Asset allows to place objects in your scene freely.
 Hover on the object you wish to move, press and hold the right Trigger, then move the object around.
 Once satisfied with the position, you can release the trigger.

 While holding an object, you can scale it by pushing the Thumbstick up or down.